Welcome

 Music

-The Music Festival concentrates on six different styles: including competitive classes in woodwind, brass, strings, vocal (choirs, songs from shows, modern pop songs, sacred songs and operetta), a specialist classical guitar section, piano, ensemble and junior accompanist.
+The Music Festival concentrates on many different styles: including competitive classes in woodwind, brass, strings, vocal (choirs, songs from shows, modern pop songs, sacred songs and operetta), a specialist classical guitar section, piano, ensemble and junior accompanist.
 There are also various musical genres to be enjoyed ranging from Jazz, Folk, Blues to Rock and Musical Theatre.
+In addition this year they have:

 Speech and Drama